RBocibo/FlightTracker_V1/README.md

 :radio_button: Mobile versions show only four flights states on the page and use pagination to get more

-:sparkles: Desktop version of screens higher than mobile :earth_africa: :round_pushpin:
+:sparkles: Desktop version or screens bigger than mobile :earth_africa: :round_pushpin:

 ![image](https://github.com/RBocibo/FlightTracker_V1/assets/99795114/7b2fa02e-f7d9-43f5-8906-5e450f36cd06)

-:radio_button: Desktop version how about 20 states on the page and use pagination to get more.
+:radio_button: Desktop version show about 20 states on the page and use pagination to get more.